wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/02-create-app.md

      ![Screenshot of adding a Notes column in the app.](../media/08-notes.png)

-      The following list of data types are available by using the visual table editor.
+      The following list of data types is available by using the visual table editor.
 For a complete list of all available data types and how they work, see the links in the Summary unit at the end of this module.

       |     Data Type    |     Description    |
       |-|-|